Alert 1 of 0

 two pairs of legs hanging out a swimming pool

-With school starting, many people look at it as ‘the end of summer’ and we know that at the end of a season comes sales!!!
-Have you caught yourself thinking, “I’d love to get some great bargains as summer winds down.
-Which products go on sale in August and what should be pushed off for now?”
-Well, if this is you, I’ve got a few good suggestions on what to buy and what to skip this August.
+When school starts, many retailers begin offering their ‘end of summer’ sales.
+Have you caught yourself thinking, If you’re looking for bargains in August, here are a few good suggestions on what to buy and what to skip.
 The tail end of summer brings with it some fantastic finds, but some marked-up products, too.

 Buy: Patio furniture and Outdoor Toys